ossu/computer-science/README.md

 > **"How can I do this?"**

-Comment in [that](https://github.com/open-source-society/computer-science-and-engineering/issues/31) issue in order to officially enrolling in our course, and make your public commitment!
+Comment in [this](https://github.com/open-source-society/computer-science-and-engineering/issues/31) issue in order to officially enrol in our course, and make your public commitment!

 Use the following model to create your profile: